gdumani/private-events/README.md

 ```
 Since in this project, the User can attend multiple events and the Event can have   many users we need a many-to-many association to relate the User to the attending   event through a joining table called `Attended_event` that allows us to query the   relationship between the two tables.
 ```
-We design a database schema using the following diagram >
+We design a database schema using the following diagram:

 ![Database diagram](image/private_event.png)